Winning with Social Media Marketing for Banks & Credit Unions

 These kinds of posts are extremely engaging for social media users.
-We share them on our own Facebook page, and often curate similar content for clients.
+We share them on our own Facebook and Instagram pages, and often curate similar content for clients.
 You can also brand your images if you make them yourself, which is a great way to keep your logo top-of-mind.
-But don't brand everything you share, as those types of edited images feel less authentic
+But don't brand everything you share, as those types of edited images feel less authentic.

-Just remember to reply to every comment and have a response plan in place for your staff to help them monitor these kinds of social media posts.
+Just remember to reply to significant comments and have a response plan in place for your staff to help them monitor these kinds of social media posts.

-The easier the question the more likely users will take the 10 seconds to answer, and when someone engages with your content they will be more likely to see your content again in the future.
-This example below is very funny and also incorporates an easy to answer question.
+You can also add questions to posts like these to encourage engagement.
+Remember that easy questions make it more likely that a reader will take 10 seconds to answer, and when someone engages with your content, they will be more likely to see your content again in the future.

 Financial tips are a great way to bring visible value to your followers and showcase your thought leadership in the banking industry.
-But be careful about trying to sell your products within these posts.
+With that being said, be careful about trying to sell your products within these posts.

 No matter how hard you try to avoid it, eventually someone will say something not-so-nice on your one of your credit union social media platforms.
 And the delete button should only be used in situations that have no way of being resolved or clearly violate your social media policy.
 Here are 5 ways you should respond to negative social media comments.